Inflammatory Bowel Disease (IBD) Service

 Our IBD advice line is open to IBD patients who are under the care of East Sussex Healthcare NHS Trust, GPs or other health professionals who have questions or concerns about any aspect of IBD, including treatment, medication, lifestyle changes and managing flare ups or relapses.

-Please bear in mind that the Nurse will wish to review all of your current medication, even those drugs not taken for IBD, so it would be useful to have this information to hand.
+Please bear in mind that the Nurse may wish to review all of your current medication, even those drugs not taken for IBD, so it would be useful to have this information to hand.
 If your call is of an urgent of life-threatening nature then it is essential that you also seek alternative advice.
 Every patient will be given the advice line number following their diagnosis.